 Corbion adopted a diversity policy for the Supervisory Board and the Executive Committee in 2017.
-Given the business environment in which Corbion operates, this policy contains longer-term objectives for gender diversity and geographical diversity, the latter to reflect the majority of our business being in the Americas.
+Given the business environment in which Corbion operates, this policy has longer-term objectives for gender and geographical diversity, the latter to reflect the majority of our business being in the Americas.

-The gender diversity targets for the Supervisory Board are that at least one member should be female if the board consists of five members and that at least two members should be female if the board consists of six members.
+The gender diversity targets for the Supervisory Board state that at least one member should be female if the board consists of five members and that at least two members should be female if the board consists of six members.
 The second target applies as the current board has six members.
-Corbion complies with this target as Liz Doherty, Ilona Haaijer, and Dessi Temperley are members of the Supervisory Board.
+Corbion complies with this target as three members of the Supervisory Board are female (Liz Doherty, Ilona Haaijer, and Dessi Temperley).
+Corbion also complies with the statutory gender targets of at least 30% male and at least 30% female members of the Supervisory Board.

-The geographical diversity target for the Supervisory Board is that at least one member of the Supervisory Board has (had) relevant Americas experience and/or exposure.
-Corbion complies with this target as Mathieu Vrijsen qualifies as such.
+The geographical diversity target for the Supervisory Board states that at least one member of the Supervisory Board has (had) relevant Americas experience and/or exposure.
+Corbion complies with this target as Mathieu Vrijsen and William Lin qualify as such.

-The gender diversity target for the Executive Committee is that at least two members should be female if the committee consists of six or seven members.
-Corbion’s Executive Committee has two female members, Jacqueline van Lemmen and Aurélie Dalbiez, and so complied with this target in 2021.
-In 2021, one position became vacant in the Executive Committee and that position has been filled by a female.
+The gender diversity target for the Executive Committee states that at least two members should be female if the committee consists of six or seven members.
+Corbion’s Executive Committee has three female members, Jacqueline van Lemmen, Aurélie Dalbiez, and Jennifer Lindsey, and so complied with this target in 2022.
+In 2022, the position of Chief Marketing and Digital Officer was added to the Executive Committee and filled by a female.

-The geographical diversity target for the Executive Committee is that at least two members of the Executive Committee have (had) relevant Americas experience and/or exposure.
-Corbion complies with this target as Andy Muller and Marco Bootz qualify as such.
+The geographical diversity target for the Executive Committee states that at least two members of the Executive Committee have (had) relevant Americas experience and/or exposure.
+Corbion complies with this target as Andy Muller, Marco Bootz, and Jennifer Lindsey qualify as such.

 In the case of vacant or new positions on the Supervisory Board or the Executive Committee, the company’s diversity policy will be applied when selecting persons for appointment as member of the Supervisory Board or the Executive Committee.